-What you need to know Smart HDR, Deep Fusion and Night Mode on iPhone 11.
+What you need to know Smart HDR, Deep Fusion and Night Mode on iPhone 11 and beyond.

 The iPhone’s arsenal of photo tools continues to grow—and grow more confusing.
 We hear the names Smart HDR, Deep Fusion and Night Mode and wonder how and when we should be using them.
 This article will explain the three and ease your mind, since you really don’t have to worry about them at all.